 European Southern Observatory.

-My long-time favourite pc screen background image: the
+My favourite desktop background image: the

-Lund Observatory
+Lund Observatory Milky Way Panorama,

-available in gif format in its
+available in gif format as a

 800x600,